prisma/prisma/README.md

 - Relations and transactions
 - Raw database access

-Photon JS gets generated into your `node_modules` folder.
+Photon JS gets generated into your `node_modules` folder so you can import it directly from `'@generated/photon'`.
 There's no need to install any additional dependencies or database drivers.

 ### 4. Build an app